Cheers season 1: Casting and character development

+Theme song

-Before "Where Everybody Knows Your Name", written by Gary Portnoy and Judy Hart Angelo became the show's theme song, Cheers producers rejected two of Portnoy's and Hart Angelo's songs.
+Before "Where Everybody Knows Your Name", written by Gary Portnoy and Judy Hart Angelo became the show's theme song, Cheers producers rejected two of Portnoy's and Hart Angelo's previous songs.
 The songwriters had collaborated to provide music for Preppies an unsuccessful Broadway musical.
 When told they could not appropriate "People Like Us", Preppiess opening song, the pair wrote My Kind of People, intended to satirize "the lifestyle of old decadent old-money WASPs," but, to meet producers' demands, they rewrote the lyrics to be about "likeable losers" in a Boston bar.
 The show's producers rejected this song, as well as later songs that Portnoy and Angelo wrote.
 When Portnoy and Hart Angelo heard that NBC had commissioned thirteen episodes, they created "Where Everybody Knows Your Name", and rewrote the lyrics.

 Broadcasts

 Cheers was an easy call.
 That is just so well done that we should be sent to jail for cancelling it.